Central High School (Pueblo, Colorado): Academics

-As of the 2007–2008 academic year Central enrolled 992 students, with an average daily attendance of 819.
+In the 2023–24 academic year, Central High School enrolled 1,053 students and employed 42.47 teachers (on a full-time equivalent basis), for a student-to-teacher ratio of 24.79.

 The academic performance by state standards has been rated as low on the School Accountability report generated by Pueblo City Schools district.
 The Academic Growth is also rated as low.
 As of 2015, Central High School reported the second highest graduation and completion rates out of the four District 60 high schools.

 STEM School

 In 2013, Pueblo City Schools received a $10.3 million federal magnet school grant.
 Central High School was named as one of four recipients of the funds, and was designated as a STEM magnet high school.
 Currently, the STEM courses offered at Central include Computer Software Engineering, Introduction to Engineering, Principles of Engineering, Environmental Sustainability, Principles of Biomedical Sciences, and Human Body Systems.
 Central High School is also a certified PLTW school, allowing students the opportunity to earn college credit for the STEM courses they take during high school.